tstejl/soul-plus-plus-firefox-addon/README.md

 npm run-script build
 ```

-5. Find the `dist` folder inside the projet path
+5. Find the `dist` folder inside the project path and load from `about:debugging#/runtime/this-firefox`